Educational Research Methodology (ERM) Online Certification

 The ERM online certificate, offered through the Department of Educational Psychology, provides opportunities for domestic and international students to upgrade their educational research skills without enrolling in a master’s or PhD program.

-For more information view the ERM UIC certificate brochure, view the school of continuing studies online ERM site, contact the MESA Online Admissions Team at firstname.lastname@example.org or at 866-772-2268, Option 1.
+For more information, sign up for our email list using the form below, view the ERM UIC certificate brochure, view the UIC Extended Campus online ERM site, or contact the MESA Online Admissions Team at email@example.com or at 866-772-2268, Option 1.

 The ERM online certificate consists of 3 online courses.
 The courses taken for the ERM online certificate are determined in consultation with the program coordinator in order to be tailored to the student's career goals.